spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/common-pitfalls-in-oms-design.md

 ---
 title: Common pitfalls in OMS design
-description: This article explains the common pitfalls in OMS design in the Spryker Commerce OS.
+description: This document explains the common pitfalls in OMS design in the Spryker Commerce OS.
 last_updated: Jan 13, 2022
 template: howto-guide-template
 related: